codeonlyjs/doconly/readme.md

 3. Create a `content` sub-folder and place your content in it
 4. In the project root, run `npm install` to install the tools
 5. Use the following commands:
-     - `npm run dev` - run development server
+     - `npm run dev` - run live reload development server
      - `npm run build` - build the deployment bundle to `./dist`
      - `npm run prod` - build and run a simple file server